-To better illustrate the forcing role of ENSO, relative changes of occurrence for each regime are computed depending on its phase and presented in Table 1.
-El Niño events clearly favor ALE- while strongly reducing the excitation of the PNA- regime.
-Although not significant, warm events tend to excite the PNA+ (ALE+) regimes more (less) frequently.
+To better illustrate the forcing role of ENSO, relative changes of occurrence for each regime during El Niño and La Niña events are presented in Table 1.
+El Niño events clearly favor the ALE- regime while strongly reducing the occurrence of the PNA- regime.
+The ALE+ (ALE-) regime is less frequent during warm (cold) events.
 La Niña changes the frequency of both PNA phases about equally, with a strong increase in the PNA- and decrease in the PNA+ regimes.
-La Niña's influence on the ALE regimes is rather limited.
-Our findings are consistent with studies showing significant non-linearity of the extratropical response to tropical forcing (Lin and Derome 2004); in particular, CCSM3 is able to correctly simulate the dominant influence of cold events on the PNA teleconnection pattern, while warm events also influence the ALE regime that is linked to the TNH pattern.
-Such an asymmetry results in an eastward shift of the North Pacific negative pressure anomaly during warm events compared to cold events, as found in other models (Lin and Derome 2004) and observations (Hoerling et al. 1997; DeWeaver and Nigam 2002).
+Together Fig. 13 and Table 1 suggest that the extratopical response to ENSO in CCSM3 is asymmetric: cold events strongly impact the PNA pattern, while warm events have less of an influence on the PNA pattern but a stronger influence on the ALE regime.
+This asymmetry results in an eastward shift of the Aleutian low during warm events compared to cold events, as found in some observational and modeling studies (Hoerling et al. 1997; Hoerling et al. 2001).
+Other studies have found that the observed nonlinearity in the PNA region may result from insufficient sampling and that the asymmetric response to tropical SST or heating anomalies over the PNA region is modest (Sardeshmukh et al. 2000; DeWeaver and Nigam 2002; Lin and Derome 2004).
+The long record available from the CCSM3 control integration suggests that nonlinearities in the PNA response to ENSO are possible, although it is unclear whether they are due to asymmetries in the equatorial SSTs, tropical heating and/or the extratropical atmospheric response to the tropical forcing.